Gibela is spearheading the revitalisation of rail transport in South Africa’s metro areas – ushering in a new age of rail.

 Gibela was established as a consortium between Alstom, Ubumbano Rail and New Africa Rail.
 In a seminal contract signed in 2013, the Passenger Rail Agency of South Africa (PRASA) assigned Gibela the task to replace its ageing metro fleet with a modern service − delivering 600 modern commuter passenger trains into the South African rail network over the next 10 years.
 Fully black-empowered, Gibela is conscious of its role as a catalyst for economic development and skills development through its majority shareholder, Alstom.

-Gibela is headquartered in Johannesburg, while its manufacturing and training facility, currently under construction, is located at Dunnottar, Ekurhuleni, Gauteng.
+Gibela’s factory – also its corporate office – occupies a site covering more than 78 hectares at Dunnottar, Ekurhuleni, Gauteng.
 This factory, a cornerstone for the revitalisation of the railway manufacturing industry in South Africa’s industrial heartland, is being built to the highest international standards and will be a centre of excellence in its own right.

 Through the rolling stock project, Gibela will generate 1,500 direct jobs and thousands of indirect jobs through the supply chain over a 10-year period.
 Thousands of people comprising engineers, artisans, technicians, train drivers and technologists will benefit from training and upskilling.